Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Use of Linux Debian Operating System

-In this directory, we will test the linux operating systems, Debian and AlmaLinux, where the latter will replace CentOS.
-They run quite well in Debian 13, while some errors appear in the AlmaLinux.
-The AlmaLinux-9.6 has been updated for internet connection except for FFTW3, and the pip3 packages of pairlist, but it goes wrong in "pip3 install genice".
+In this directory, we will use the linux operating systems Debian.
+We will test AlmaLinux, where this replaces CentOS.
+They run quite well in the Debian 13, while some errors appear in the AlmaLinux.
+The AlmaLinux-9.6 has been updated for internet connection except for FFTW3, and the pip3 packages of pairlist, but it goes wrong in using "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's